Sixdd6/Stuffified-Construction/README.md

 >
 > Includes new carpet colors with burned variant for the new burned floors.
 >
-> Current compatibility for [Cupro's Alloys](https://ludeon.com/forums/index.php?topic=32190.0) and will add new matching wood types to [Vegetable Garden](https://ludeon.com/forums/index.php?topic=12934.0) trees very soon.
+> Compatibility built in for [Cupro's Alloys](https://ludeon.com/forums/index.php?topic=32190.0), [Powerless!]() and new matching wood types for vanilla and [Vegetable Garden](https://ludeon.com/forums/index.php?topic=12934.0) trees.
+>
+> Other complimentary mods include Stuffed Floors, Cupro's Stones